givaldolins/openshift-cluster-health-check/README.md

 A tool to perform health checks on OpenShift Clusters

+## Requirements
+1- Need to be logged in a cluster as a user with cluster-admin privileges

+2- Need _oc_ cli installed and in the system PATH

 ## Installation
+Download the binary from latest [release](https://github.com/givaldolins/openshift-cluster-health-check/releases/latest) and extract it into a folder listed in your $PATH (example: /usr/local/bin, ~/bin, etc...)

+## Build from source

 Clone this repository, build the go binary and copy it to a directory in your $PATH